-The district's participation in the Clark County investment pool is voluntary and the pool does not have a credit rating.
-The district reports its investment in the pool at the fair value amount, which is [not] the same as the value of the pool per share.
+The district's participation in the Kitsap County investment pool is voluntary and the pool does not have a credit rating.
+The district reports its investment in the pool at the fair value amount, which is the same as the value of the pool per share.
 The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains a (duration/weighted average maturity) of no more than one and half years.
+The pool maintains a weighted average maturity of 1.30137 years.